6529-Collections/nextgen/docs/getter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Retrieve the token data stored on-chain for a token id.
+      * @dev Retrieve the tokens airdropped/minted during the allowlist or public minting given an address.
       * @param _collectionID Refers to the specific collection for which the airdropped/minted tokens will be returned.
       * @param _address Refers to the specific wallet address for which the amount of tokens during each phase will be returned.
     */